Toothbrush Replacement: How Often Should You Change Your Toothbrush?

 Further, even though the ADA suggests you can wait around three months between toothbrush replacements, I strongly urge you to at least clean your family's toothbrushes between those change outs.

 That's because we put these items in our mouths daily in an attempt to clean our teeth.
-The implement we use should be clean!
+The cleaning implement we use should itself be clean!
 Here's instructions for how to clean your toothbrush

 Are You Ready To Declutter Your Home?